Jason Judd, Ed.D

 Email

-Hannah leads the development of Educate Maine's sponsored registered apprenticeship and pre-apprenticeship programs, and supports Maine Career Catalyst's Aquaculture Pioneers program and equity programs.
-She brings ample experience in the non-profit sector working on projects related to public engagement and communications, environmental education and workforce development, and marine science research.
+As Manager of Workforce Partnerships, Hannah strategically leads Educate Maine's workforce development and experiential learning initiatives including the organization's sponsored registered apprenticeship and pre-apprenticeship programs, the flagship summer internship program, and related projects.
+Hannah also leads the Education Leaders Experience program to connect education leaders statewide with organizations and industries that offer promising opportunities for Maine students.
+Hannah brings ample experience in the non-profit sector working on projects related to education and community development.
 Prior to joining the Educate Maine team, Hannah was a Fellow at the Island Institute and worked in the education program at Downeast Institute.
-She earned her Bachelor of Arts in Environmental Science with minors in Public Policy and Public Health Studies from Wheaton College.
-Hannah brings extensive familiarity living and working within communities along the coast of Maine and currently resides in Bremen.
-Hannah enjoys reading, cooking, nature walks, and exploring.
+Hannah also sits on the Maine State Apprenticeship Council.
+She earned her Bachelor of Arts in Environmental Science from Wheaton College.
+Hannah brings extensive familiarity living and working within communities along the coast of Maine and enjoys reading, nature walks, and exploring.

 Jonathan Delorme